wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 and "On Eliminating Root Nameservers from the DNS" {{NOROOTS}} by Mark Allman.

-The authors would like to thank Joe Abley, Vint Cerf, John Crain, Marco Davids, Peter Koch, Matt Larson, Florian Obser, Swapneel Patnekar, Puneet Sood, Robert Story, Ondrej Sury, Suzanne Woolf, and many many others for their comments, suggestions and input.
+The authors would like to thank Joe Abley, Vint Cerf, John Crain, Marco Davids, Peter Koch, Matt Larson, Florian Obser, Swapneel Patnekar, Puneet Sood, Robert Story, Ondrej Sury, Suzanne Woolf, and many many others for their comments, suggestions and input to both past and current versions of this document.

 In addition, one of the authors would like to once again thank the bands "Infected Mushroom", "Kraftwerk", and "deadmau5" for providing the soundtrack to which this was written.
-Another author recently discovered the band "Trampled by Turtles" and has submitted it as a nomination for the best-band-name-ever award.
+Another author recently discovered the band "Trampled by Turtles" while working on this document and is submitting it as a nomination for the best-band-name-ever award.